teamsnap/interview-cypress/README.md

 ### Writing Cypress Tests

 1. All E2E Cypress tests will live underneath the cypress/e2e folder
-2. The cypress/e2e/spec.cy.js file is meant to be a placeholder test
+2. Add your test case to the `cypress/e2e/RepeatingEvents.spec.js` file.
+The test case that is there is a placeholder and should be replaced with your test case.
 3. See Google Document (Directions Section) for specific test instructions

 ### Running Cypress Tests